Scan Science and Technology

 Abstract Two families of structurally related C-terminally α-amidated antimicrobial peptides have been identified in norepinephrine-stimulated skin secretions of the midwife toad Alytes obstetricans (Alytidae).
 The alyteserin-1 peptides (Gly-Leu-Lys-(Asp/Glu)-Ile-Phe-Lys-Ala-Gly-Leu-Gly-Ser-Leu-Val-Lys-(Gly/Asn)-Ile-Ala-Ala-His-Val-Ala-(Asn/Ser).NH 2 ) show limited structural similarity to the ascaphins from the skins of frogs of the family Leiopelmatidae.
 Alyteserin-2a (Ile-Leu-Gly-Lys-Leu-Leu-Ser-Thr-Ala-Ala-Gly-Leu-Leu-Ser-Asn-Leu.NH 2 ) and alyteserin-2b and -2c (Ile-Leu-Gly-Ala-Ile-Leu-Pro-Leu-Val-Ser-Gly-Leu-Leu-Ser-(Asn/Ser)-Lys-Leu.NH 2 ) show limited sequence identity with bombinin H6, present in the skins of frogs of the family Bombinatoridae.
 The alyteserin-1 peptides show selective growth inhibitory activity against the Gram-negative bacteria Escherichia coli (MIC = 25 μM) whereas alyteserin-2a is more potent against the Gram-positive bacteria Staphylococcus aureus (MIC = 50 μM).
 The hemolytic activity against human erythrocytes of all peptides tested is relatively weak (LC 50 > 100 μM).
 The data demonstrate that the frogs belonging to the family Alytidae are among those producing dermal antimicrobial peptides that may represent a component of the animal’s system of innate immunity.

-Borja Sanchiz – 3rd expert on this subject based on the ideXlab platform
+Borja Sanchiz – One of the best experts on this subject based on the ideXlab platform.

 middle miocene remains of alytes anura Alytidae as an example of the unrecognized value of fossil fragments for evolutionary morphology studiesJournal of Vertebrate Paleontology, 2014Co-Authors: Markus Bastir, Madelaine Bohme, Borja SanchizAbstract: